 The infection takes place in the fatty tissue of the breast and causes swelling.
 This swelling pushes on the milk ducts.
 The result is pain and lumps in the infected breast.

 Breast infections usually occur in women who are breastfeeding.
-Breast infections that are not related to breastfeeding might be a rare form of breast cancer.
+Breast infections inflammation that are not related to breastfeeding might be due to a rare form of breast cancer.

 Self-care may include applying moist heat to the infected breast tissue for 15 to 20 minutes four times a day.
 You may also need to take pain relievers.